-Anti-Trumper Eugene Gu Threatens To Sue Donald Trump Jr Over Domestic Abuse Arrest
+Anti-Trumper Eugene Gu Threatens To Sue Donald Trump Jr Over Domestic Violence Arrest

 — Eugene Gu, MD (@eugenegu) June 26, 2018

-Gu was quickly shut down by attorney Will Chamberlain, who explained on Periscope why he has no legal grounds for a lawsuit.
+Gu was quickly shut down by attorney Will Chamberlain, who explained on Periscope why he believes the doctor has no grounds for a defamation lawsuit against Don Jr.

 Chamberlain added that the lawsuit would be thrown out of court if it were filed.

 Why @eugenegu doesn’t have a defamation case against @DonaldJTrumpJr https://t.co/8Nie2IsXf2